Aldi0091/TelegraSpyBot/README.md

 Then run the requirements
 > pip install -r requirements.txt

-You need to put the username that you want to spy after, I have indicated it there in the scipt
+You need to put the username that you want to spy after, I have indicated it there in the scipt here in single quote below
+> account = await client.get_entity('') # set username here without '@'

 Run the script